Bladee

-Benjamin Thage Dag Reichwald (born 9 April 1994), known professionally as Bladee, is a Swedish rapper and singer.
-In 2013, he formed the Drain Gang music collective alongside childhood friends Ecco2K, Thaiboy Digital, and Whitearmor.
+Benjamin Thage Dag Reichwald (born 9 April 1994), known professionally as Bladee (pronounced "blade"), is a Swedish rapper and singer.
+In 2013, he formed the Drain Gang music collective alongside childhood friends Ecco2k, Thaiboy Digital, and Whitearmor.
 Bladee began releasing music that same year, and gained attention after collaborating with Yung Lean.

 Bladee released his debut mixtape, Gluee, in 2014, and his debut album, Eversince, in 2016.
 In 2017 he became art director of Yung Lean's Sadboys Gear clothing line, and released Working on Dying, a collaborative mixtape with the production group of the same name.
 Bladee released Red Light and Icedancer in 2018.

 During 2020, Bladee released three projects: Exeter, 333, and Good Luck, a collaborative album with producer Mechatok.
 He released his fifth studio album, The Fool, in 2021, and it met with critical praise.
 Later that year, he exhibited his first solo collection of paintings, Real Sprin9, and released a collection in collaboration with American-Swedish clothing brand GANT.
-In 2022, he released Crest, a collaborative album with Ecco2K, as well as Spiderr, his sixth solo album.
+In 2022, he released Crest, a collaborative album with Ecco2k, as well as Spiderr, his sixth solo album.

 In 2023, Bladee released several singles in collaboration with Skrillex and Yung Lean.
 In 2024, he released Psykos, a collaborative album with Yung Lean, as well as Cold Visions.
 The same year, he appeared on the remix of Charli XCX's song "Rewind" and announced his departure from longtime label and management company Year0001.
+In 2026, he released his eighth solo album Sulfur Surfer.

 Early life

-Benjamin Reichwald was born 9 April 1994 in Stockholm, Sweden, and was raised mainly in the Skanstull area.
+Benjamin Thage Dag Reichwald was born on 9 April 1994 in Stockholm, Sweden, and was raised mainly in the Skanstull area.
 His mother was a teacher and his father worked in restaurants.
 Reichwald has a younger brother named Gus, who was classmates with Yung Lean and ultimately introduced the two.
 As a child, Reichwald aspired to become a painter.

-In 2004, he met Ecco2K.
+In 2004, he met Ecco2k.
 The two were classmates and formed a punk band named Krossad (Swedish for "crushed"), releasing a demo CD in 2007.
-Reichwald later met producer Whitearmor and rapper Thaiboy Digital through mutual friends.
+Reichwald later met Swedish producer Whitearmor and rapper Thaiboy Digital through mutual friends.
 After leaving school, he worked at a daycare centre for about a year.

 Career

 2013–2016: Drain Gang formation and debut projects

-Reichwald began releasing music under the name Bladee in 2013.
-Alongside Ecco2K, Thaiboy Digital, and Whitearmor, he formed the Drain Gang musical collective, at the time named Gravity Boys.
+Reichwald began releasing music under the stage name Bladee in 2013.
+Alongside Ecco2k, Thaiboy Digital, and Whitearmor, he formed the Drain Gang musical collective, at the time named Gravity Boys Shield Gang.
 Bladee became friends with fellow Stockholm rapper Yung Lean, forming a working relationship between his own Gravity Boys collective and Yung Lean's Sad Boys Entertainment.
 He was featured on the track "Heal You // Bladerunner" from Lean's Unknown Death 2002 mixtape, which gave him attention from Yung Lean's fanbase.

 In 2014, Bladee released his debut mixtape Gluee.
 It was described as "a summertime anthem for a suburban generation stuck scrolling through Twitter".
 Bladee released his debut album, Eversince, on 25 May 2016.
 The album was produced entirely by Whitearmor.